 Shawn T. Loescher is an American Educational Research Association (AERA) awarded scholarly practitioner in the field of action research and sciences with over 30 years of experience.
 He began his career as an educator as a teacher’s aide at the age of 17—a path that led to P/K-12 teaching, adjunct professorship, administrative work, and cabinet-level school district leadership in a diverse group of settings, schools, and education systems domestically and abroad.
 Dr. Loescher has a proven record of successful educational leadership having served as a Chief Executive Officer, District Executive Director, District Director, Program Specialist, Principal, and Academy Director.
 He has been a presenter to the California Senate Education Committee on the topic of career readiness and post-secondary preparedness.
 He has served as a member of think tank groups and special committees for groups such as the International Center for Leadership in Education and the Center for Secondary School Redesign.

 Dr. Loescher has been responsible for the effective implementation and sustainability of multiple federal, state, and private/non-profit grants.
-He has extensive experience on college and career readiness, workforce development, and pathway alignment as reviewed in the U.S. Department of Education commissioned research report of Bachofer, Betts, and Zau (2014).
+He has extensive experience on college and career readiness, workforce development, and pathway alignment.
 He earned his Doctorate in Education with a focus on leadership and innovation at the Mary Lou Fulton Teachers College of Arizona State University.
 He currently serves as the Chief Executive Officer of an inner-city innovative school system in San Diego, CA utilizing design thinking for social transformation.

 Learn more about this work at: